Where to eat a fondue in Lausanne?

 Une publication partagée par David Lebovitz (@davidlebovitz) le

-In the summer, enjoy the terrace with its colourful chairs to digest in the sun!
+In summer, take advantage of the terrace facing the lake to digest in the sun.

 4. La Pinte Besson